ERR@HRI 2.0 Challenge: Multimodal Detection of Errors and Failures in Human-Robot Conversations: The ERR@HRI 2.0 Challenge

 In this work, we are interested in detecting robot errors both from the system perspective and the user perspective (Section~\ref{sec:related-work}).
-These two types of robot errors overlap but are distinctive as deviations from the system's designed behavior may not always be errors from the user's perspective.
+These two types of robot errors overlap but are distinctive as deviations from the system's designed behavior may not always constitute errors from the user's perspective.
 Similarly, system's designed behavior that deviates from user's expected system behaviors are not always errors from the system's perspective but are considered errors or failures from the user's perspective.
-Therefore, it is important to consider both user perceived errors and system perceived errors when creating models that detects errors during human-robot interaction.
+Therefore, it is important to consider both user perceived errors and system perceived errors when creating models that detect errors during human-robot interaction.
 We operationalize \emph{robot errors from the system perspective} as a noticable misalignment between robot behavior and its expected behavior by system design.
 We operationalized \emph{robot errors from the user perspective} as noticable verbal and non-verbal user-initiated disruptive interruptions that are intended to disrupt and correct for a misalignment between the robot behavior and the user's expected robot behavior.
 We want to emphasize that our operationalized definition of robot error used in this work does not capture all robot errors from the system perspective nor the user perspective.
 However, this definition allows for robot errors to be labeled from a third-party perspective, without having the participants self-report when they felt like the robot made a mistake.
-Similar approach to how prior work has defined other user internal states, \eg confusion \cite{stiber2024uh}.
+A similar approach was used in prior work to define other user internal states, \eg confusion \cite{stiber2024uh}.